Boost emotional intelligence in 15-mins a week

 • When you see that someone is upset, do you make an effort to console the person?

-• Do you look at a person’s facial expressions, body language and listen to their words to try and understand how they are feeling and adjust your responses accordingly?
+• Do you look at a person’s facial expressions, and body language and listen to their words to try and understand how they are feeling and adjust your responses accordingly?

 • When someone is going through a difficult time, do you think of when you experienced something similar and what provided comfort to you?